Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Introduction

-In this paper, we demonstrate how a two-level hierarchy composed of local per-view VAE-like models combined with a linear factor-analysis (FA) global latent space, FA-VAE, is flexible and robust enough to effectively handle multi-view data problems with significant advantages w.r.t. the models mentioned above.
-FA-VAE is iteratively trained in two steps.
-First, it updates independently every per-view local VAE model modifying their prior distribution.
-Then, the global FA model is updated by a closed-form mean-field formulation.
-These updates further allow a modular approach in which pre-training can be carried out and incorporate new views afterward.
-Beyond that, these updates handle missing views naturally.
-Finally, we proposed \ac{ARD} priors on the FA weight matrices, allowing us to analyze the importance of every global latent dimension to explain each data view, allowing for better interpretability.
+In this paper, we present Factor Analysis Variational AutoEncoder (FA-VAE), a flexible and robust two-level hierarchy composed of local per-view VAE-like models combined with a linear FA global latent space, which is capable of effectively handling multi-view data problems.
+Unlike existing models, FA-VAE offers significant advantages in terms of flexibility, complexity, and modularity.
+FA-VAE is trained iteratively in two steps.
+First, each local VAE model handles each heterogeneous view and is updated independently, translating from each domain to a Gaussian-embedded space.
+Then, the global FA model is updated using a closed-form mean-field formulation given each Gaussian-embedded space.
+This modular approach allows for pre-training and the incorporation of new views, while also handling missing views naturally.
+We also propose an innovative approach to enhance interpretability by using \ac{ARD} priors on the FA weight matrices.
+This allows the analysis of the importance of each global latent dimension in explaining each data view, providing a more nuanced understanding of the underlying data structure.
+Overall, our approach represents a significant advance in multi-view data modelling, with potential applications across a wide range of domains.

-We demonstrate the features of the FA-VAE model with different representative experimental setups.
-Firstly, we borrow a pre-trained unsupervised VAE and use FA-VAE to condition it to a set of given attributes with a few mean-field updates.
-Secondly, we perform domain adaptation between different image datasets by combining multiple VAEs, which can be individually pre-trained.
-Furthermore, finally, we demonstrate how FA-VAE can be used to speed up the training of deep complex VAEs by doing transfer learning from a small, simple VAE model over the same dataset.
-We believe that none of the papers in the state-of-the-art can provide such a level of flexibility, complexity, and modularity.
-The code to reproduce every experiment is available at \url{github.com/aguerrerolopez/FA-VAE}.
+To showcase the capabilities of FA-VAE, we conducted several representative experimental setups.
+In the first setup, we use a pre-trained unsupervised VAE and condition it to a set of given attributes using FA-VAE with a few mean-field updates.
+In the second setup, we perform domain adaptation between different image datasets by combining multiple individually pre-trained VAEs.
+Finally, we demonstrate how FA-VAE can be used to speed up the training of deep complex VAEs by doing transfer learning from a small, simple VAE model over the same dataset.
+We provide the code to reproduce every experiment on our public repository\footnote{\url{github.com/aguerrerolopez/FA-VAE}}.
+We believe that our model offers a unique level of flexibility, complexity, and modularity that surpasses existing state-of-the-art models.

-The article is organized as follows: Section \ref{sec:methods} reviews the \ac{SSHIBA} \cite{sevilla-salcedo_sparse_2021} and the VAE \cite{kingma2013auto} formulations and, introduces the proposed formulation of FA-VAE.
-Section \ref{sec:experiments} defines three experiments to demonstrate that the proposed approach: (i) can condition a pre-trained VAE, (ii) performs domain adaptation, and (iii) can transfer learning between VAEs.
-Finally, Section \ref{sec:conc} gives some final remarks and highlights the main results.